codacy/chart/docs/infrastructure/microk8s-quickstart.md

 ## 2. Prepare your environment

 Prepare your environment to set up the microk8s cluster.
 For your infrastructure, you will need the following:

 1. A machine running Ubuntu 18.04 LTS.
+You must start a local or remote command line session on this machine.
 2. A postgres database with all the necessary databases created and open firewall rule. ([Documentation can be found here.](../requirements.md#postgresql-server-setup))
-3. Establish a session (local or remote) onto the machine described in 1. above.

 All the following steps assume that you are starting from a blank slate.